sampotts/plyr/readme.md

 Here's a quick run through on getting up and running.

 ### HTML
 Plyr extends upon the standard HTML5 markup so that's all you need for those types.
+More info on advanced HTML markup can be found under [initialising](#initialising).

 #### HTML5 Video
 ```html